What Is Water Hammer?

 Best Practices for New Construction

-1. Specify PEX Piping PEX (cross-linked polyethylene) piping is flexible and naturally absorbs pressure surges by expanding slightly under shock.
-It significantly reduces water hammer compared to rigid copper or galvanized steel systems.
+PEX (cross-linked polyethylene) piping is flexible and naturally absorbs some pressure surges by expanding slightly under shock.
+It significantly reduces water hammer transmission compared to rigid copper or galvanized steel.
 Make sure your plumber creates sections where PEX can move freely to flex during surges.

-3. Set the PRV to 50–60 PSI From Day One Have a pressure-reducing valve installed on the main supply line during construction and pre-set it to 50–60 PSI.
+Have a pressure-reducing valve installed on the main supply line during construction and pre-set it to 50 to 60 PSI, in line with EPA WaterSense guidance.
 This prevents high municipal pressure from ever becoming a problem.
+A little annual plumbing maintenance each year will keep it accurate.

-4. Secure All Pipes Per Code Ensure every pipe run is supported with appropriate straps and hangers at code-required intervals.
+Ensure every pipe run is supported with appropriate straps and hangers at code-required intervals.
 Properly secured pipes have nowhere to bang even if a minor shockwave occurs.
+This is one of the most common plumbing mistakes homeowners make during DIY renovations.

-5. Add Air-Relief Valves at High Points Place air-relief valves at high points throughout the system — especially around pumps and at elevation changes — so trapped air can escape rather than being compressed into a hammer trigger.
+Place air-relief valves at high points throughout the system, especially around pumps and at elevation changes, so trapped air can escape rather than being compressed into a hammer trigger.
+Combined with regular preventive maintenance, this keeps the whole system running quietly for decades.

 Frequently Asked Questions